 - Participation in service hours is not required for Preschool families.

-Aid applications for the 2018-19 school year will be processed by FACTS Management.
+Aid applications are processed by FACTS Management.
 Families applying for tuition aid in Catholic schools within the Diocese of Pittsburgh may do so by using the Grant & Aid application online link.
-The 2018-2019 amounts will be shown when received from the Commonwealth.

 # of Dependents